Floating Cloud Licenses

 Any existing license can be converted to a Floating Cloud License simply by paying the difference in price between the standard license and the floating license price.
 There is no store item to do this, so you can purchase the equivalent amount using "Payment Tokens" on the store, and contacting us at firstname.lastname@example.org to have your license converted over.
 Note that the conversion does not change the update date on the license.

-.wbc file that Derivative will give to you.
-On any computer where you want to acquire a license from the cloud, this
+For the computer to acquire a license from the cloud, this

-.wbc needs to be loaded into the CodeMeter Control Center.
+.wbc needs to be loaded into the CodeMeter Control Center and you need an active internet connection.
 When TouchDesigner or TouchPlayer launches, if a

 .wbc file is installed on the system, it will attempt to acquire a license available from the cloud service.
-If any local licenses that are installed are higher (ie. Pro is higher than Commercial), those will be used as well ontop of the cloud license.
-If you don't want to use a cloud license anymore on a computer, you can simply remove the credentials from the CodeMeter Control center by clicking the 'Remove' button in the UI.
+If any local licenses that are installed are higher (ie. Pro is higher than Commercial), those will be used as well on top of the cloud license.
+If you don't want to use a cloud license anymore on a computer, you can simply remove the credentials from the CodeMeter Control by following the instructions in the section below.

 .wbc credential file is used for all users in an organization that will be using the cloud licenses.
 The file does not contain any licenses itself.
 It only contains credentials that are used to contact the cloud server to acquire licenses.
 If for any reason the credential file becomes compromised (e.g given out to someone that shouldn't have access), then Derivative will need to issue your account a new credential file.
 All users of the account will need to install that new credential file, as the old one will stop working.